 Mercury recently revamped its fee structure, eliminating charges for both domestic and international wire transfers altogether.

-On the flip side, they now charge a 1% foreign transaction fee.
+On the flip side, they now charge a 1% conversion fee on non-USD international wires, and a 3% currency conversion fee on non-USD card transactions.
 While much lower than most US-based banks, if you do a lot of foreign transactions you may want to pair it with for example a Wise Business account to save even more.

 That said, it’s now the only thing they charge for, so the overall package is still very attractive.
 Additionally, for those processing over $200K/month, they offer customized rates upon contact.